joncodespoorly/okr-test-3/README.md

+This is my attempt at vibe coding with AI.
+The documents in the doc folder were genereated using prompts to Claude, then fed into Cursor for design.

 # OKR Goal Tracker

 A modern web application for tracking Objectives and Key Results (OKRs) and team goals.
 Built with Next.js, TypeScript, Tailwind CSS, and Supabase.